-This course provides an introduction to IT infrastructure issues.
+This course introduces IT infrastructure issues.
 It covers topics related to both computer and systems architecture and organization.
-This course gives students the ability to focus on hardware and systems software technology for designing organizational processes and software solutions that require in-depth understanding of the IT infrastructure capabilities and limitations.
+This course gives students the ability to focus on hardware and systems software technology for designing organizational processes and software solutions that require indepth understanding of the IT infrastructure capabilities and limitations.
 The course focuses strongly on core computing systems architecture concepts and structures, operating systems, data centers, security of IT infrastructure, cloud computing and computing as a service.
 Prerequisite: CSIS 210.